 When you feel stressed or nervous, your heart rate begins to grow.
 Whether it's excitement or anxiety, it produces adrenaline that keeps your heart going.

-Not only would emotional triggers cause you to wake up with your heart racing, but it might also cause more pain and disrupted sleep.
+Not only would emotional triggers cause you to awake with your heart racing, but it might also cause more pain and disrupted sleep.

 Nightmare or Night Terrors

 This is one of the most common reasons why your heart races.
 If you have suffered from a bad dream, the feeling of worry or fear makes your heart rates rise.
 Sometimes you'll wake up to a start, while other times you'll forget the nightmare but still wake up in the morning with your heart beating fast.

-Besides your heart racing, you may wake up to a sweaty body and rapid breathing.
+Besides your heart racing, you may get up to a sweaty body and rapid breathing.
 Also, it might disturb your sleeping pattern and might even cause injuries if you have a history of sleepwalking or moving around.

 Atrial Fibrillation is a common type of abnormal heart rhythm when your hearts parts can't supply it with oxygenated blood.
 Once the circulation begins to increase, you start to palpitate, which may happen while sleeping until you wake up.